By Paul S. Hamann

 On the other hand, if your clients have been taking out distributions throughout the year or plan to take a distribution before the end of the year but have paid themselves little or no Reasonable Compensation, you and your clients have some work to do before you can blow noisemakers and throw confetti.

-First, your client will need to research and document their Reasonable Compensation figure (RCReports can help with that).
+First, your client will need to research and document their Reasonable Compensation figure.
 Next, you and your client will need to reclassify any distribution already taken or any distribution that will be taken as wages, up to your clients' Reasonable Compensation figure.
 Make sure the payroll check is processed before the end of the year and that the 4th quarter 941 and annual 940 deposits and returns are completed on time.
 This is not an ideal strategy because the IRS prefers S Corp owners pay themselves as regularly as possible throughout the year and make regular payroll tax deposits and file quarterly 941s.
 If your client is in this boat make sure they are filing their quarterly 941s even if there was no payroll, or they could get hit with late fees and penalties for not filing.

 Your client doesn’t take any Reasonable Compensation for the services they provided but does take a large distribution.
 This will probably catch the attention of the IRS, need I say more…